PanGalacticTech/project_template/[2]system_specification.md

        - HTTP GET requests can be sent by many additional means to switch power on & off.
      - Disadvantages
        - Some

+*Either option would allow use of software such as grafana for displaying current & voltage of each power bus, however the 2nd option would make it easier to send HTTP GET requests from grafana server to MCU in order to actuate power control.*

 ## Power Control